marceltimmi/diplomuebung/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.33.4 - 2025-12-08 =

+* Security Fix: Improved code security enforcement in Text Path widget

+= 3.33.3 - 2025-12-04 =

+* Fix: Improved compatibility with WordPress 6.9
+* Fix: Keyboard navigation does not work as expected when setting a CSS ID in Tabs widget

+= 3.33.2 - 2025-11-23 =

+* Security Fix: Improved code security enforcement in repeater widgets
+* Security Fix: Improved code security enforcement in Star Rating widget
+* Fix: Editor not loading with errors in the console in certain scenarios – Editor V4

+= 3.33.1 - 2025-11-17 =

+* Security Fix: Improved code security enforcement in Floating Elements

 = 3.33.0 - 2025-11-10 =